 The U.S. Food and Drug Administration and the Centers for Disease Control announced Thursday that their trace-back investigation led them to Adam Brothers Family Farms, a vegetable grower in Santa Maria.

 The Escherichia coli O157:H7 bacteria strain found on site was matched to the outbreak strain through genome sequencing.
-It’s still unknown why the bacteria — associated with animal waste— was found at the farm.
+It’s still unknown why the bacteria, which is associated with animal waste, was found at the farm.
 The FDA said the farm is cooperating fully.

 On Thursday, Adam Bros. issued a press release saying it is voluntarily recalling other vegetables—red and green lettuce and cauliflower—grown on the farm.